Food Delivery Service Accidents

 California law prohibits an individual from knowingly adding poison or harmful substance to any food or drink.
 This includes spitting in someone’s food, which is punishable for 2 to 5 years of jail time.

 Company policies, such as food becoming free after a certain time period, encourage drivers to deliver the food as soon as possible.
 Unfortunately, for some people, this could mean speeding and other unsafe driving practices.
-Under AB5, the company may be held liable for negligent actions or any accidents that occur, even if the driver is driving their own car.
+Since a food delivery driver is still classified as an independent contractor in California, the company will not be held accountable for the food delivery driver’s negligence.

 West Coast Trial Lawyers Is Here to Help